Ernst Wollweber: Biography

 In 1954, Wollweber became a delegate to the Volkskammer or People's Parliament and a member of the SED’s Central Committee.
 After 1956, his influence began to wane when he clashed with Walter Ulbricht and Erich Honecker on issues ranging from East Germany’s policies towards Poland to an estimate of the number of anti-Communist groups within GDR.
 Besides, a new opposition group led by Politburo member Karl Schirdewan had formed within the SED Politburo to oppose Ulbricht's policies and Wollweber had unwisely taken Schirdewan's side.

 In 1957, Wollweber was forced to resign as head of the Stasi and was succeeded by his deputy, Erich Mielke.
 In 1958, Wollweber was accused of anti-SED activity and was removed from the Central Committee.
 Shortly thereafter, Wollweber resigned from the Volkskammer and lived in obscurity in East Berlin eking out a living as a translator until his death in 1967.
+After his death Wollweber was cremated and honoured with burial in the Pergolenweg Ehrengrab section of Berlin's Friedrichsfelde Cemetery.